The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 Coagulation: Two Weeks of Lecture – One Week of Clinical Training

-Students obtain knowledge as to the coagulation cascade and bleeding disorders that may develop in the coagulation system The Coagulation Lectures are provided with another lecture series.
+Students obtain knowledge as to the coagulation cascade and bleeding disorders that may develop in the coagulation system.
 The one week of clinical learning will occur at the conclusion of lectures in each rotation.

 Management (Lab Operations): One Week